Shreyaan/ScamGaurdian/README.md

 ScamGuardian is built using the following technologies:

-- Hosting: The landing page and API are hosted on Vercel, a cloud platform known for its seamless deployment and scalability.
-This ensures that the application is fast, reliable, and easily accessible to users.
+- Hosting: The landing page and API are hosted on Vercel, ensuring fast and reliable deployment.
+The Postgres database, which contains ~8,112,000 blacklisted domains and ~675,950 domains in the safelist, is hosted on Neon, providing secure storage for the application's data.

 - Database: The application utilizes a PostgreSQL database hosted on Neon.
 This provides a robust and secure storage solution for the data required by the extension.